mikefaille/-docker-group-daemonizer/README.md

 Explanation no1 :

-You can connect to the socket `unix:///var/run/docker-eq1.sock` but the associated deamon is down.
+You can connect to the socket `unix:///var/run/docker-eq1.sock` but the associated daemon is down.
 Why ?
 The daemon's bridge could be down or the bridge didn't receive is IP address.
 You can check if bridge name exist `docker-eq1` with is ip using following command to list network interfaces : `ip adddr`

 Fix no1. :